duduthedeveloper/altran/README.md

 You need to have docker, java 8 and maven installed in order to run the service

+** I did not get the point about adding the URI to the response back.
+Not sure if HATEOAS was required or not(if it was, there was missing information to be HATEAOS), so I prefer not adding anything besides the status code and the organization description.

+** The status code is part of the HTTP, not the response body.
+I wrapped the status coming from the external client.

 TO INSTALL (generating REST API, running tests and creating docker image) - mvn clean package docker:build